bytefish/bytefish.de/blog/aspnet_core_odata_error_handling.md

     }
 }
 ```

+Now it's tempting to throw Exceptions all the way up to an `IExceptionHandler`, but we should avoid bubbling up exceptions in
+the ASP.NET Core pipeline, as David Fowler states ...

+> Exceptions are extremely expensive, even more expensive than usual when they are in the ASP.NET Core pipeline which is fully
+> asynchronous and nested (we're looking at ways to make this cheaper but it's still very expensive).
+In fact, there are teams
+> with high scale services that see performance problems with exceptions and are trying to avoid them happening.
+There's
+> no way we'd do #47020.

+So we should use the `IExceptionHandler` only for that, exceptional situations we cannot recover from.
+We should instead try to
+catch `Exceptions` thrown in our services, directly where they happen, and translate them into something useful... instead of
+sending them up the ASP.NET Core pipeline.

 Let's take a look at the `MeController` used in the application, which returns the information about the current user.
 We
 basically wrap everything in the Action in a `try-catch` block, so the Exception doesn't bubble up to the ASP.NET Core